Pallav0099/Pallav0099/README.md

 - 👋 I'm Pallav currently pursuing B.Tech in IT.
-- I'm good with React.js, Framer-Motion, Tailwind CSS, GTK, Flask, CSS AND THE TOUGHTEST LANGUAGE OF ALL TIME HTML.
+- I'm good with React.js, Framer-Motion, Tailwind CSS, GTK, Flask, CSS, Python, C, Cpp, Vanilla Javascript AND THE TOUGHTEST LANGUAGE OF ALL TIME HTML.
 - 🌱 I’m currently learning Flutter and the good old Data Structures.
 - 📫 How to reach me? @pallavmid on discord.
 - I'm currently working on a startup i.e https://www.hermeias.org/